Role: UX/UI Designer and Print Designer

 Digital Teacher Guide

 The digital experience focused on lesson planning, with designs supporting both scannability and depth.
-Key UI/UX choices included:
+Key UX/UI choices included:

 - Progressive disclosure so teachers could focus on what mattered without cognitive overload